The Prospect of Ecotourism Business

 Purpose of Green Certification Programs

-Provide tourists with environmentally and socially responsible
+Provide tourists with environmentally and socially responsible choices

 Prevent “green-washing”